One of my favorite things to say is, “everything you do, you must undo.”

 I like to think of my strength training as doing and my yoga as undoing.
 I seek balance when comes to strength and flexibility.

 When our strength overpowers our flexibility, tension is the result.
 When our flexibility surpasses our strength, instability remains.
-Both tension and instability are weak links, which limit your ultimate potential.
+Both tension and instability can limit your ultimate potential.

 When I was first introduced to yoga almost 10 years ago, it was a Power Vinyasa flow, full of intensity.
 I loved every second of it.
 As a kettlebell-lovin' girl, I instantly saw the way the two schools of thought could complement one another: moving through my full range of motion, developing flexibility, mobility and isometric strength.